 Do I have to pay less child support since workers’ compensation pays me less per week than what I was earning at work?

-You will be receiving less money per week when you receive workers’ compensation benefits.
+In Georgia, workers compensation does not pay your full lost wages.
 At most, you will receive two-thirds of what you made before your injury.
-If your earnings were high enough, you may receive even less (since Georgia has a maximum temporary total disability rate).
-Since your amount of child support was likely based on your earnings before your injury, it may be difficult for you to meet that obligation.
+If your earnings were high enough, you may receive even less since Georgia has a maximum temporary total disability rate.

-Whether child support is held out of a workers’ compensation settlement usually depends on whether you are current on your payments.
+Whether child support is held out of a workers compensation settlement usually depends on whether you are current on your payments.
 If you are current on your payments, then money will generally not be held out of your workers compensation settlement for child support.
 But, that does not mean you do not have to make your child support payments going forward.